soulfire-singularity/ultra-cybergod/README.md

-# ultra-cybergod
+# My Portfolio
-This is my portfolio.
+Hello, World!
+This is Ethan, live from Texas!